cleeding/HolidayEntitlement/README.md

 ## Installation

-Clone the directory
+Clone the directory.
 Install cypress in the project directory

 ```bash
 npm install cypress --save-dev